andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/resolving-variable-used-within-its-own-initial-value-error-in-swift-2.md

 }
 ```

 If you've seen factorial before, the above implementation isn't new.
-The &#8220;base case&#8221; that will let the recursion stop is the expression `if (n == 0)`, and the recursive case is in the `else` block, where `factorial` gets called _again_ within its own body's definition.
+The "base case&#8221; that will let the recursion stop is the expression `if (n == 0)`, and the recursive case is in the `else` block, where `factorial` gets called _again_ within its own body's definition.
 Only problem is&#8230; this doesn't work in Swift 1.0.

-Apparently, the closure (which is being initialized and assigned to the constant named &#8220;factorial&#8221;) hasn't had a chance to fully initialize itself before the name `factorial` is used within the body.
+Apparently, the closure (which is being initialized and assigned to the constant named "factorial&#8221;) hasn't had a chance to fully initialize itself before the name `factorial` is used within the body.

 The frustrating part is that <a title="Rob Napier on Immutability and Swift" href="http://robnapier.net/llama-calculus" target="_blank">I <em>really</em> didn't want to type the letters v-a-r</a> to implement my solution.
-But alas, as <a title="Stack Overflow - Handle Closure Recursively" href="http://stackoverflow.com/questions/25103534/how-to-handle-closure-recursivity" target="_blank">Stack Overflow</a> says, the following solution to the &#8220;initial value&#8221; error works:
+But alas, as <a title="Stack Overflow - Handle Closure Recursively" href="http://stackoverflow.com/questions/25103534/how-to-handle-closure-recursivity" target="_blank">Stack Overflow</a> says, the following solution to the "initial value&#8221; error works:

 ```swift
 var factorial: (Int) -&gt; Int